DerjenigeUberMensch/mpv2/README.md

 This is a easy to use, developer/non-developer friendly Music Player/Music Handler for Unity C#

+***NOTE: Unforunately due to some unity quirks reversing audio in NON DecompressOnLoad wont work, I dont know how to get around this as im not a unity expert***

 ## Basic usage
 1. Find your game Object